Bobsleigh: Sleighs and crews

 Modern-day sleighs combine light metals, steel runners, and an aerodynamic composite body.
-Competition sleighs must be a maximum of 3.80 m long (4-crew) or 2.70 m long (2-crew).
+Competition sleighs must be not more than 3.80 m long (4-crew) or 2.70 m long (2-crew).
 The runners on both are set at 0.67 m gauge.
 Until the weight-limit rule was added in 1952, bobsleigh crews tended to be very heavy to ensure the greatest possible speed.
 Nowadays the maximum weight, including crew, is 630 kg (4-man), 390 kg (2-man), or 340 kg (2-woman), which can be reached via the addition of metal weights.
 The bobsleighs themselves are designed to be as light as possible to allow dynamic positioning of mass through the turns of the bobsleigh course.

 Although bobsleighs once were ridden by five or six, crews were reduced in the 1930s to either two or four people.
 The four-person crew consists of a pilot, a brakeman, and two pushers.
 Athletes are selected for their speed and strength, which are necessary to push the sleigh to a competitive speed at the start of the race.
 Pilots must have the skill, timing, and finesse to steer the sleigh along the path, or "line", that will produce the greatest speed.

 In modern bobsleighs, the steering system consists of two metal rings that actuate a pulley system located in the forward cowling that turns the front runners.
 For example, to turn left, the pilot would pull the left ring.
-Only subtle steering adjustments are necessary to guide the sled; at speeds up to 80 mph, anything larger would result in a crash.
+Only subtle steering adjustments are necessary to guide the sled; at speeds up to 80 mph, anything larger would cause a crash.
 The pilot does most of the steering, and the brakeman stops the sled after crossing the finish line by pulling the sled's brake lever.

 Women compete in women's bobsleigh (which is always two-woman) and men in both two- and four-man competitions.
-Women were confirmed as being able to compete in any four-"man" bobsleigh event, as from 25 September 2014, either as part of a mixed-sex team or an all-female team.
+Women were confirmed as being able to compete in any four-"man" bobsleigh event from 25 September 2014, either as part of a mixed-sex team or an all-female team.
 However, because women are on average lighter than men (and thus at a competitive disadvantage in a gravity sport), and because most sliding nations have fewer women able to compete than men, this option has not proved popular with teams.